Rukeanu/SQL-1/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please modify a SQL statement from “exercise 00” by removing the object_id column.
-Then change ordering by object_name for part of data from the `person` table and then from `menu` table (like presented on a sample below).
+Please modify an SQL statement from "Exercise 00" by removing the object_id column.
+Then change the order by object_name for part of the data from the `person` table and then from the `menu` table (as shown in an example below).
 Please save duplicates!

 | object_name |
 | ------ |